-Available now for HP 3000 users is NetWorker from Legato, a client/server application that provides advanced storage management capabilities to a heterogeneous environment of servers and desktop computers.
+There is now a new NetWorker ClientPak available for the HP 3000.
+NetWorker from Legato is a client/server application that provides advanced storage management capabilities to a heterogeneous environment of servers and desktop computers.
+The new ClientPak now accepts more TurboSTORE commands, like: ONLINE, LOGVOLSET, DATE, SHOW, PURGE, PROGRESS, NOTIFY, and VOLUME SET NAME (same as ONVS).